-Other than of course the fact they might have actually gone out and spent money to buy you a gift, leaving you feeling a little guilty at having not done the same.
+Other than of course the fact they may have actually gone out and spent money to buy you a gift, leaving you feeling a little guilty at having not done the same.

 However, the crucial part of the entire scenario is that the other person must never know you are giving them something that is a regift.

 But according to the gifting experts at GroupTogether, an online tool that organises group gifts and collections, regifting is absolutely ok.

 “It’s definitely ok, as long as you don’t get caught, or it’s used, or in less than PERFECT nick,” Ali Linz, Co-founder of GroupTogether tells Yahoo Lifestyle.

 Because if you do it can definitely become really awkward or embarrassing pretty quickly.